Consider the benefits of Priority Training

 It’s important to recognise that we inevitably compromise our proportions as a natural consequence to this favouritism shown in the gym.
 So here’s how to address our weaknesses and bring them up to speed with the rest of our physique!

 Essentially Priority Training works by prioritising our weaknesses by addressing them first in priority while we are fresher and more concentrated.
-We can adopt this approach in 2 ways:

 1) Look to create a better balance within a set muscle group.